xxultragunnerxx/portfolio/README.md

-This is a Resume I had put together while learning with Udacity, and continue to update as I grow as a developer.
+This is a Portfolio that is ever changing